-Highly skilled and persuasive, Anarkali typically represents parents and children in complex and sensitive private law disputes.
+Anarkali typically represents parents and children in complex and sensitive private law disputes.
 She specialises in cases where allegations of parental alienation have been made.
-Anarkali is noted for her poise, the rigour of her intellectual analysis and the strategic quality of focus she brings to the issues in the case.
+Anarkali is noted for her poise, the rigour of her arguments and the strategic approach she brings to the issues in the case.

-Anarkali is an effective and popular advocate who is regularly praised by judges at all levels for strong, on-point and sophisticated arguments.
+Anarkali is a popular, persuasive advocate who is regularly praised by judges at all levels for strong, on-point and sophisticated arguments.

 Anarkali is a specialist in private law proceedings involving parental alienation.
-She has extensive experience of some of the most serious, intractable and complex cases, where children are separately represented and changes of residence are being sought.
-Her expertise in and knowledge of this area is almost unparalleled; and the scope of her experience means that she is in a unique position to advise and represent parties on their best approach to the case.
-Anarkali is particularly valued for her tactical and strategic approach to high conflict and intractable cases.
+She has extensive experience of some of the most serious, intractable and complex cases where children are separately represented, and changes of residence are being sought.
+Her expertise in and knowledge of this area is almost unparalleled; and the scope of her experience means that she is in a unique position to advise and represent parties on the best approach to their case.
+Anarkali is particularly valued for a tactical and strategic approach to high conflict and intractable cases.

 One of Anarkali’s strengths is her ability to work with clients from all backgrounds and cultures.
-She is known for very high quality client care, representing her clients fearlessly whilst also guiding them carefully through the case.
-She is approachable, down to earth, and able to win her clients’ trust swiftly.
+She is known for superb client care, providing realistic advice whilst also guiding them carefully through the case.

 Court of Protection